 Carnaval

 Any hotel within 15 minutes’ walk of Vía 40 is gold.
 El Prado, Alto Prado, and Villa Country all qualify.
 Book the Hotel El Prado, Estelar Alto Prado, or Ibis Barranquilla early.
-Expect 2–3× normal rates and 3–5 night minimums.
+Expect 2 to 3× normal rates and 3 to 5 night minimums.

 Airport-adjacent